CFokstuen/CFokstuen/README.md

 I'm passionate about web development and enjoy immersing myself in various programming languages and technologies.
 I believe in the power of continuous learning and enjoy exploring new frameworks, libraries, and tools to expand my knowledge and skillset.

 Currently, I'm focused on honing my skills in front-end development, but I also have a growing interest in backend technologies.
-I enjoy building responsive and intuitive web interfaces, and I strive to create delightful user experiences through my work.
+I enjoy building responsive and intuitive web interfaces, and I strive to create user experiences that are both enjoyable and intuitive.

 ## Projects

-I'm actively working on personal projects to apply and showcase my skills.
-You can check out some of my projects on my GitHub repositories.
+I'm actively working on personal projects to apply that advances a deeper understanding of development technologies and languages.

 ## Contact Me